Havertz gives Chelsea moment of joy after turbulent week

 Havertz may have been fortunate to escape with just a yellow card for elbowing Dan Burn in the head in an aerial duel in the first half.
 In the end, his goal meant Chelsea escaped with a win that may quell talk of a full-blown crisis — for now.

+In the tightening race to avoid relegation, Watford and Leeds both boosted their chances of staying up while Everton slipped closer to dropping out of the top flight for the first time in 71 years.

-In other games, Watford boosted its hopes of avoiding relegation with a 2-1 win at Southampton and Leeds ended a six-game losing streak by beating last-place Norwich 2-1 thanks to an injury-time winner.
-West Ham also earned a 2-1 win over Aston Villa after Ukrainian forward Andriy Yarmolenko scored the opening goal and Wolverhampton beat Everton 1-0.
+Cucho Hernandez netted twice to give Watford a 2-1 win at Southampton, while Leeds ended a six-game losing streak by beating last-place Norwich by the same score thanks to an injury-time winner.

+Kenny McLean had equalized for Norwich at the start of stoppage time but Joe Gelhardt then came off the bench to net the winner for Leeds and hand American manager Jesse Marsch his first victory at the third attempt.

+At Goodison Park, boyhood Liverpool fan Conor Coady headed home a second-half winner for Wolverhampton to secure a 1-0 victory over 10-man Everton.

 Arsenal was playing Leicester in the late game.